Art and Technology Requirements

 Submit approximately 20 examples of your current work.
 The submitted work needs to be representative of a graduate level student and an informed creative practice.
 No class projects will be considered.

-The artist statement should follow the general requirements for the School of Art.
-In addition, the artist statement for the Art and Technology program must explain in detail the critical basis of your work in regards to the use of technology within a creative and cultural practice.
+The artist statement for the Art and Technology program must explain in detail the critical basis of your work in regards to the use of technology within a creative and cultural practice.
 The statement needs to outline the creative goals you would like to achieve while in the program, along with your interest in exploring art and technology within an interdisciplinary context.
 When applying online, this statement should be submitted with both your online application and your online portfolio.

 Applicants who have passed the preliminary selection process will be notified in mid-February.
 At that time, candidates will be invited to visit CalArts in March for an interview and to meet faculty and students.
 The interview is required of invited candidates and is an important component of the final selection process.
 Video chat interviews can be arranged, however attending the interview in person is highly recommended.